Insurance Defense Litigation: Defending Against the Reptile Theory Utilized by Plaintiffs

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance to insurance defense litigators on combating the trial strategy commonly known as the “reptile theory.”
+This CLE course will provide guidance to insurance defense litigators on combating the trial strategy commonly known as the “reptile theory.”
 The panel will discuss the increased use of reptilian tactics by plaintiffs’ attorneys throughout the life of the case and how defense counsel can strategically confront the strategy.

 - Reptilian tactics in litigation—history of theory, current trends